 For those not terribly active online reading this, that’s a conversation consisting entirely of 140 character-or-less “tweets”on Twitter

 ?.
-What a great way to converse, but dammit “Twittersation” is messing up with my auto-correct again.
+What a great way to converse, but dammit :roll: “Twittersation” is messing up with my auto-correct again.

 Obviously, developing a culture of innovation is exactly what is needed in the aftermath of the widespread protests in Pakistan which includes angry mobs attempting to storm our diplomatic compounds in the country.